barryclark/jekyll-now/_posts/2018-11-12-A-Trip-To-Brighton-FFConf.md

 ---
 layout: post
-title: A Trip To Brighton: FFConf 2019
+title: A Trip To Brighton&#58; FFConf 2019
 ---

 # Getting There